Factorization homology I: higher categories: Introduction

 \subsection{Linear overview}

 We conclude the introduction by a linear overview of this work, followed by a comparison with spiritually similar works.

 {\bf Section 1} recalls the requisite definitions and results on stratified spaces from the antecedent works \cite{striat} and \cite{aft1}.
 In the joint work \cite{aft1} with Hiro Lee Tanaka, a theory of smoothly stratified spaces founded on the key technical notion of conical smoothness was developed.
 This technical feature allowed for well-behaved homotopy types of mapping spaces and such bedrock results as an inverse function theorem, an isotopy extension theorem, and the unzipping construction, which is a functorial resolution of singularities.
-One could take the collective results of \cite{aft1} as meaning that there is a theory of stratified spaces with well-behaved smooth moduli.
+One could take the collective results of \cite{aft1} as meaning that there is a well-behaved theory of smooth moduli of stratified spaces, in particular with smooth parameter spaces and in which all fibers are generic.

-In \cite{striat}, we developed this theory further, showing that this theory extends to one with well-behaved singular moduli.
-An $\oo$-category $\Bun$ encodes this theory of singular moduli of stratified spaces.
+In \cite{striat}, we developed this theory further, showing that it extends to a well-behaved theory of {\it singular} moduli of stratified spaces.
+An $\oo$-category $\Bun$ encodes this theory of singular moduli of stratified spaces, with specialization maps from special to generic fibers.
 A morphism in $\Bun$ can be regarded as a constructible bundle over the standardly stratified interval $\{0\}\subset [0,1]$.
-A close relative, the absolute exit-path $\oo$-category $\Exit$, likewise encodes the theory of pointed singular moduli.
+A close relative, the absolute exit-path $\oo$-category $\Exit$, similarly encodes the theory of pointed singular moduli.
 The construction of $\Bun$ and $\Exit$ formed the main result of that work.
-Their existence is nonformal, because 1-morphisms do not obviously compose: one wants to compose by gluing intervals end-to-end, but the resulting total space no longer maps constructibly to interval.
+Their existence is non-formal, because 1-morphisms do not obviously compose: one wants to compose by gluing intervals end-to-end, but the resulting total space no longer maps constructibly to the interval.
 One must resolve singularities and retract floating strata to fix the total space.

 Consequently, the existence of $\Bun$ and $\Exit$ as $\oo$-categories requires one to verify horn-filling conditions by hand using a sort of d\'evissage of conically smooth stratified structures.
 In order to perform this by-hand construction, we broke the problem into two conceptual steps.
 First, we introduced striation sheaves, sheaves on stratified spaces which satisfy additional descent conditions, and we proved that $\Bun$ and $\Exit$ are striation sheaves.
 This required showing this theory of singular moduli satisfied descent for blow-ups and for gluing along consecutive strata, among other conditions.
 Second, we proved that striation sheaves are equivalent to $\oo$-categories.
 To do so, we showed that there is a fully faithful functor